-Mr. Jamil further stated that the Public Staff based its position on; the current uncertainty with respect to carbon legislation, the need for Duke to conduct a comprehensive Reserve Margin Study, the potential for further delay in the need for nuclear generation, the high costs associated with nuclear generation, and the need for in-depth exploration of sharing the costs and risks of nuclear construction, whether with respect to SCE&G/Santee Cooper Summer plant or otherwise.
-Mr. Jamil stated that Duke Witness Rogers, and Hager address aspects of the Public Staff's concern and noted that many of these uncertainties had existed for some time, and may continue to exist beyond June 30, 2012.
-Mr. Jamil stated that this date does not correspond to the COL or the project development schedule, appears arbitrary, and would result in Duke having to file another application this year in order to incur the additional costs to be incurred through the projected receipt of COL. Mr. Jamil stated that Duke has every incentive to cease its project development efforts if it determines that such development is no longer in the best interest of its customers.
+Mr. Jamil further stated that the Public Staff based its position on the following: the current uncertainty with respect to carbon legislation, the need for Duke to conduct a comprehensive Reserve Margin Study, the potential for further delay in the need for nuclear generation, the high costs associated with nuclear generation, and the need for in-depth exploration of sharing the costs and risks of nuclear construction, whether with respect to SCE&G/Santee Cooper V.C.
+Summer Station or otherwise.
+Mr. Jamil stated that Duke witnesses Rogers and Hager addressed aspects of the Public Staff's concern and noted that many of these uncertainties had existed for some time and may continue to exist beyond June 30, 2012.
+Mr. Jamil stated that this date does not correspond to the COL or the project development schedule, appears arbitrary, and would result in Duke having to file another application this year in order to incur the additional costs to be incurred through the projected receipt of the COL. Mr. Jamil stated that Duke has every incentive to cease its project development efforts if it determines that such development is no longer in the best interest of its customers.

-Mr. Jamil also stated that the Commission approved the Company's plan in Docket Nos.
-E-100, Sub 118, and E-100, Sub 124 that selected new nuclear generation as the appropriate resource to meet Duke Energy Carolina's needs in the future.
-The company's decision to incur development costs during 2010 was consistent with the results of its planning analysis, which have been deemed to be reasonable by both the Public Staff and the Commission for planning purposes.
+Mr. Jamil also stated that in Docket No. E-100, Subs 118 and 124, the Commission approved the Company's plan that selected new nuclear generation as the appropriate resource to meet Duke's needs in the future.
+The Company's decision to incur development costs during 2010 was consistent with the results of its planning analysis, which have been deemed to be reasonable by both the Public Staff and the Commission for planning purposes.
 Mr. Jamil stated that he believes the Commission should find that the Company's decision to continue to incur development costs in 2010 was reasonable and prudent under the circumstances, and such costs should be included in any order approving the Company's decision to incur project development costs.

 Based upon the foregoing, the Commission concludes that, in light of Duke's position that it will not proceed with construction absent legislation allowing recovery of CWIP financing costs outside a general rate case, and the fact that no such legislation is now pending before the General Assembly, it is not appropriate to approve Duke's application at this time.
 Instead, the approval granted by this order should be limited to Duke's decision to incur only those nuclear project development costs that must be incurred to maintain the status quo with respect to the Lee Nuclear Station, including Duke's COL application at the NRC.
-Accordingly, while the Commission cannot find that such costs should be incurred during a certain period of time, it will order that the costs be subject to a not-to-exceed cap of the North Carolina allocable portion of \$120 million.
+Accordingly, while the Commission cannot find that such costs should be incurred during a certain period of time, it will order that the costs incurred on or after January 1, 2011, be subject to a not-to-exceed cap of the North Carolina allocable portion of \$120 million.

 While uncertainties are not new to the electric industry, very significant uncertainties have been added since the last proceeding.
-These include whether North Carolina will enact legislation that will allow Duke's rates to "track" construction work in progress in a manner similar to legislation that has already been passed in South Carolina; the amount of load lost due to the recession that will not return and the extent to which growth in customer demand will occur as the economy improves; and the effect of the nuclear plant failures in Japan resulting from the earthquake and tsunami on March 11, 2011, on the timing and the construction costs of future nuclear plants and the costs related to spent nuclear fuel storage.
+These include whether North Carolina will enact legislation that will allow Duke's rates to "track" CWIP in a manner similar to legislation that has already been passed in South Carolina; the amount of load lost due to the recession that will not return and the extent to which growth in customer demand will occur as the economy improves; and the effect of the nuclear plant failures in Japan resulting from the earthquake and tsunami on March 11, 2011, on the timing and the construction costs of future nuclear plants and the costs related to spent nuclear fuel storage.